 While you are trimming the artichokes and removing the chokes, place them in a bowl of cool water with a splash of lemon juice or vinegar.
 It is thought that that the acidity helps keep them green, but the soaking will also help “hydrate” them before baking so they don’t dry out.

-Place in a 400F oven for 1 -1 ¼ hours.
-If using very small artichokes check at 40 minutes.
-These were large, about the size of a soft ball.
+Place in a 400F oven for 1 hour.
+(If using very small artichokes check at 40 minutes.)
+These were EXTRA large, about the size of a softball.